TIY-ATL-ROR-2015-May/course-notes/README.md

 # The Iron Yard - Ruby / Rails
-## 2015 Q1 Atlanta
+## 2015 Q2 Atlanta

     Brit Butler
     brit@theironyard.com
-    redline6561 or KingCons on IRC (#ironyard on Freenode)
+    KingCons on IRC (#ironyard on Freenode)

 ## Policies

-In general, I'll be treating you like autonomous adults, which does mean you have plenty of rope to hang yourself.
-There are a few things we need to make explicit though -
+In general, I'll be treating you like autonomous adults, which means **you will have plenty of rope to hang yourself**.
+There are a few things I'll make explicit though...

 ### Attendance

-You should receive a .pdf of the official class schedule on the first day.
 Attendance is expected every day class is in session, but not required.
 If you miss more than **4** days, your job placement may be forfeit.

 ### Coursework

-Homework will be assigned daily, and usually reviewed the next day.
-It is your responsibility to be sure you're keeping up with the homework and seek out help if you're struggling.
+Homework will be assigned daily and semi-regularly discussed in class the next day.
+It is **your** responsibility to be sure you're keeping up with the homework and seek out help (from a TA or me) if you're struggling.

-The course will culminate in a large capstone project, the topics of which should be decided by the end of week 9.
-The last weeks of class will focus mostly on preparing those, with lectures being tailored to the needs of the projects.
-I'd encourage everyone to start thinking about what they'd like to accomplish here, as this project will likely be the anchor of your portfolio and an important part of your hiring success after graduation.
+The course will culminate in a large final project, likely in a group with 1 or 2 Mobile or Frontend developers.
+The last 3 weeks of class will focus on building these projects, and lectures will be largely curtailed.

+It's worth thinking about what you'd like to build now as this project will likely be the anchor of your portfolio and an important part of your hiring success after graduation.
-As much as possible, we'll try to steer earlier lectures towards areas of interest, so feel free to suggest other projects earlier.

 ### Code of Conduct